 - People who want to burn more calories, run or walk without hurting their joints, or do sprints should use a curved treadmill.

-- Stability: Check the stability of each of the four points of contact with the floor.
+- Stability: Check each of the four contact points with the floor.

-- Weight Limit: Buy a curved treadmill with a weight limit that is higher than the weight of most users.
+- Weight Limit: Buy a curved treadmill with a weight limit higher than most users’ weight.

 - Weight of the Equipment: Treadmills are hefty.
-If you purchase a treadmill for your home, go for one that is lightweight.
+If you purchase a treadmill for your home, go for one lightweight.
 Additionally, choose treadmills with wheels and a rear transport handle for convenience.

-- Guarantee: A lot of curved treadmills have a 1–5 year warranty term.
+- Guarantee: Many curved treadmills have a 1–5 year warranty term.
 You may obtain free repairs or component exchanges within the warranty term.